 There is a general obligation to submit all VAT returns electronically.
 You must therefore

-- the advance return for VAT,
+- the advance VAT return,

-- the sales tax return
+- the VAT return

-authenticated electronically to the tax authorities.
+electronically to the tax authorities in an authenticated manner.